anna-ltv/Sandbox-test/README.md

-# Sandpox API testing practice using Postman
+# Sandpox for testing practice using Postman, Selenium, Python, Java